argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 In order to enable this feature, the Argo CD administrator must reconfigure the `argocd-server` and `argocd-application-controller` workloads to add the `--application-namespaces` parameter to the container's startup command.

 The `--application-namespaces` parameter takes a comma-separated list of namespaces where `Applications` are to be allowed in.
 Each entry of the list supports shell-style wildcards such as `*`, so for example the entry `app-team-*` would match `app-team-one` and `app-team-two`.
-To enable all namespaces on the cluster where Argo CD is running on, you can just `*`, i.e. `--application-namespaces=*`.
+To enable all namespaces on the cluster where Argo CD is running on, you can just specify `*`, i.e. `--application-namespaces=*`.

-The startup parameters for both, the `argocd-server` and the `argocd-application-controller` can also be conviently set up and kept in sync by specifying the `application.namespaces` settings in the `argocd-cmd-params-cm` ConfigMap _instead_ of changing the manifests for the respective workloads.
+The startup parameters for both, the `argocd-server` and the `argocd-application-controller` can also be conveniently set up and kept in sync by specifying the `application.namespaces` settings in the `argocd-cmd-params-cm` ConfigMap _instead_ of changing the manifests for the respective workloads.
 For example:

 ```yaml
 data: